open-neuromorphic/snn-book/topics/2_credit_assignment.md

 ## The Credit Assignment Problem

-**Core question:** Given an output error, which neurons, synapses, and time steps contributed to that error?
+**Core question:** Given an output error, which neurons, synapses, contributed to that error—and at which time step?

 **In SNNs, this becomes complex because:**
 - **Temporal dependencies**: Spikes at different times influence the final output